Develop with GCC on Ubuntu¶

 This command incorporates the intermediate steps of preprocessing, compiling, and linking to generate an executable in one go.
 Use the

-command can be used to compile source code in many programming languages, including C, C++, and assembler.
-The compiler guesses the language used based on the file extension (for example,.c
+gcccan compile source code in many programming languages, including C, C++, and Assembly.
+The compiler guesses the language based on the file extension (for example,.c,.cpp, or.s).
+You can explicitly specify the language using the-xoption as well.Run the program executable:

 Fixing simple bugs¶

-compiler provides helpful output when it encounters a problematic part of the source code.
+The gcc compiler provides helpful output when encountering a problematic part of the source code.

 Modify the ‘Hello, world!’ program source to omit an expected argument.
 Note the missing